Frozenbitz/frozenbitz/_posts/2025-08-16-Poetry Setup and HowTo.md

 project from the poetry environment!
 This will also mess with dependencies, in case there is a mismatch between packages.

-The documentation recommend to install Poetry inside an isolated venv and to run all commands from there:
+The documentation recommends to install Poetry inside an isolated venv and to run all commands from there:

 ```bash